 make_pastix.shscript.
 This requires installing the relevant Ubuntu packages.

 Building ARPACK, a CalculiX dependency

 Calculix relies on ARPACK, and when built with PaStiX, we cannot rely on standard distributions of that library, because it doesn’t feature 8-byte integers by default.
-We need to build the ARPACK code ourselves:
+We need to build the ARPACK code (update: original page seems to be down) ourselves:

 Before building the library, the following modifications are required:

 PLATby the appropriate suffix (the adapter’s makefile assumes INTEL)

 ARmake.inc, change the Fortran compilation flags to add

 -fdefault-integer-8.
 You may also need to remove the flag

 - If you extracted the archive on another folder than your home repository, update